 Initiative 5(a): Strengthen data privacy and security.

 Action Plans: Use external consultant's recommendations.
-Name a Chief Information Security Officer.
-Develop education and awareness plans.
+Support the new Chief Information Security Officer in developing education and awareness plans.
 Enhance monitoring, reporting, and response capabilities.

 Indicators: Monitor compliance and improvements and budget efficiencies in the affected areas.